Oldest ISO 9001:2015 certified Rudraksha Organisation in the world. Your Trusted Brand Since 1997

 The Indian mythology Mahabharata epic is the first text that talks about Nagas, explaining them in-depth and describing their stories.
 The cosmic snake Shesha, the Nagaraja (Naga kings) Vasuki, Airavata, Karkotaka, Takshaka and the princess Ulupi are all portrayed in the Mahabharata.
 Mahabharata encompasses the history of Nagas or Uragas, along with that of Yakshas, Devas and the sages in detail.

 In the Indian epic Mahabharata, Nagas are showcased as creatures with negative characteristics.
-They are also showcased as the deserving victims of the snake sacrifice and worthy of predation by the avaricious birdman Garuda.
-The Mahabharata talks about them as ‘persecutors of all creatures’ and states that the snakes contained virulent poison, incredible abilities, excessive strength and an affinity to bite other creatures.
+They are also showcased as deserving victims of the snake sacrifice and worthy of predation by the avaricious birdman Garuda.
+The Mahabharata talks about them as persecutors of all creatures and states that the snakes contained virulent poison, incredible abilities, excessive strength and an affinity to bite other creatures.
 The epic also cites Nagas as having a combination of human and serpent-like traits.

 Tales with Nagas are very much part of modern-day cultural traditions in major Hindu regions of Asia comprising India, Nepal and the island of Bali.
 In the Hindu Dharma, Nagas are believed to be nature spirits, guarding water bodies like lakes, rivers, springs, seas and wells.
 If sincerely revered, they can help in producing rain, and with it comes prosperity, money and fertility.
 However, they are also assumed to play a role in bringing catastrophes like floods, famine and drought if they feel insulted by mankind’s insolent actions in connection to the environment since such activities encroach on their natural homes.

 Worshipping of the Nagas is believed to have risen from the aboriginal inhabitants of the Ganges valley.
-In South India, they are considered to stand for fertility and wealth and grand rituals such as Nagamandala are conducted in their honor.
-The Nagvanshi of North India assume themselves to be a descendant of Nagas.
-As per the ancient and more recent beliefs, Nagas could be viewed as threatening but if they are treated with reverence and won over with offerings of milk, they may play a role in bringing you fortune and prosperity.
+In South India, they are considered to stand for fertility and wealth, and grand rituals such as Nagamandala are conducted in their honour.
+The Nagvanshi of North India assumes themselves to be a descendant of Nagas.
+As per the ancient and more recent beliefs, Nagas could be viewed as threatening, but if they are treated with reverence and won over with offerings of milk, they may play a role in bringing you fortune and prosperity.

 Here's a look at some of the most famous Nagas that are connected to Indian mythology.